 Graduate Student Supervision:

-As of September 2020, Justin is supervising 2 PhD students in Sociology, and 1 MA student in Political Economy.
-He is the second reader for 7 PhD students in Sociology, Indigenous Studies, Geography/Environmental Studies, ICSLAC (Cultural Mediations), and Public Policy, and ICSLAC; two MA students in Political Economy and Indigenous and Canadian Studies; and one PhD student in Sociology.
+As of April 2022, Justin is supervising 2 PhD students in Sociology and 1 MA student in Political Economy.
+He is the second reader for 9 PhD students in Sociology, Anthropology, Indigenous & Canadian Studies, Geography, Public Policy, and ICSLAC; two MA students in Political Economy and Indigenous and Canadian Studies; and one PhD student in Sociology at Concordia.